CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 This pseudo-op must be inside kernel configuration (`.config`).
 Defines priority (0-3).

+### .private_elem_size

+Syntax: .private_elem_size ELEMSIZE

+This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
+Set `private_element_size` field in kernel configuration.
+Must be a power of two between 2 and 16.

+### .private_segment_align

+Syntax: .private_segment ALIGN

+This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
+Set `private_segment_alignment` field in kernel configuration.
+Value must be a power of two.

 ### .privmode

 This pseudo-op must be inside kernel configuration (`.config`).